 The Company has entered into contractual obligations to issue and redeem Energy Securities at set prices on each trading day.
-These prices are based on an agreed formula published in the prospectus, and are equal to the published net asset value ("NAV") of each class of Energy Security.
+These prices are based on an agreed formula published in the Prospectus, and are equal to the published NAV of each class of Energy Security.